SwitzerChees/nuxt-document-scanner/README.md

 ## Contributing 🤝

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+I welcome contributions!
+Please open an issue or a pull request as needed.

 ### Development Setup